GIScience/gis-training-resource-center/content/GIS_AA/en_GIS_AA_overview.md

 ## Why GIS for Anticipatory Action?

-Anticipatory Action (AA) aims to **reduce humanitarian impacts by acting before a hazard turns into a disaster**.
-Geographic Information Systems (GIS) play a central role in this process by enabling:

-- Spatial risk analysis
-- Trigger and threshold monitoring
-- Impact estimation
-- Targeting of early actions
-- Evidence-based decision-making

-This section of the IFRC GIS Training Platform focuses on **applied GIS workflows for Anticipatory Action**, grounded in real-world humanitarian contexts.
+Anticipatory Action (AA) seeks to reduce humanitarian impacts by taking action before a hazard escalates into a disaster.
+Geographic Information Systems (GIS) support this approach by enabling spatial risk analysis, monitoring triggers and thresholds, estimating potential impacts, and identifying where early actions should be targeted.
+By integrating these capabilities, GIS helps humanitarian actors make timely, evidence-based decisions.
+This section of the IFRC GIS Training Platform highlights practical GIS workflows for Anticipatory Action, grounded in real-world humanitarian operations.

 ---